masezou/k8s-study-vanilla/README.md

 # Requirement

--Ubuntu Linux Server 20.04.3 amd64 4vCPU 16GB RAM 100GB.
+-Ubuntu Linux Server 20.04.3 amd64 4vCPU minimum 8GB RAM Recommend 16GB RAM 100GB.
 (ARM is experimental)

 -If you want to use vSphre CSI Driver, You need to have vCenter 6.7U3 above and any VM need to be set DISKUUID in option.
 At least 1 vCenter and 1 ESX. vCenter cluster is option.